 PP1 - Recalling all Commission on Human Rights and Human Rights Council resolutions on human rights and indigenous peoples,

+PP 2.
+Reaffirming its support for Recalling also the adoption by the General Assembly of the United Nations Declaration on the Rights of Indigenous Peoples, adopted by the General Assembly on 13 September 2007, in its resolution 61/295 of 13 September 2007,

 PP3 - Welcoming the thirtieth anniversary of the United Nations Voluntary Fund for Indigenous Peoples in 2015, and acknowledging the decades of its substantive work to facilitate the direct and meaningful participation of indigenous peoples within the United Nations, the Human Rights Council and the human rights treaty bodies, also in the light of this important anniversary,

+PP 3.
+Bis Recalling the adoption of the outcome document of the high-level plenary meeting of the General Assembly known as the World Conference on Indigenous Peoples (A/RES/69/2)

 PP4 - Recognizing the importance to indigenous peoples of revitalizing, using, developing and transmitting their histories, languages, oral traditions, philosophies, writing systems and literatures to future generations, and designating and retaining their own names for communities, places and persons,

+PP4 bis- Recognizing that indigenous women, youth, children and persons with disabilities face particular challenges and face multi-faceted forms of discrimination regarding the access to health services

+PP4 ter - Stressing the need to strengthen traditional knowledge and practices on health and for intercultural approaches that were sensitive to the health needs of indigenous peoples.

-PP5 - Welcoming the study by the Expert Mechanism on the Rights of Indigenous Peoples on he right to health and indigenous peoples with a focus on children and youth the promotion and protection of the rights of indigenous peoples with respect to their cultural heritage, including through their participation in political and public life, submitted to the Human Rights Council at its thirty-third tieth session, and encouraging all parties to consider the examples of good practices and recommendations included in the study as practical advice on how to attain the end goals of the United Nations Declaration on the Rights of Indigenous Peoples,
+PP5 - Welcoming the study by the Expert Mechanism on the Rights of Indigenous Peoples on “The right to health and indigenous peoples with a focus on children and youth” the promotion and protection of the rights of indigenous peoples with respect to their cultural heritage, including through their participation in political and public life, submitted to the Human Rights Council at its thirty-third tieth session, and encouraging all parties to consider the examples of good practices and recommendations included in the study as practical advice on how to attain the end goals of the United Nations Declaration on the Rights of Indigenous Peoples,

 PP6 - Stressing the need to pay particular attention to the rights and special needs of indigenous women, children, youth, elders and persons with disabilities, as set out in the United Nations Declaration on the Rights of Indigenous Peoples,

+PP 7 - Recalling the commitment made by the World Conference, for the General Assembly to consider ways to enable the participation of indigenous peoples’ representatives and institutions in meetings of relevant United Nations bodies on issues affecting them, including any specific proposals made by the Secretary-General in his report, and looks forward to the outcome of the process initiated by the President of the General Assembly and its consideration by the General Assembly during its senventy-first session,

-PP8 Recognizing the twenty-sixth anniversary of the adoption by the International Labour Organization of the Indigenous and Tribal Peoples Convention, 1989 (No.169) and its contribution to the promotion and protection of the rights of indigenous peoples,
+PP8 – Recalling the importance of the Recognizing the twenty-sixth anniversary of the adoption by the International Labour Organization of the Indigenous and Tribal Peoples Convention, 1989 (No.169) and its contribution to the promotion and protection of the rights of indigenous peoples,